Which way are rents going at the moment? Is it a renters' market or a landlords' market?

-It's now (June 2013) pretty much a renters' market.
-Rentals have been under slight pressure lately, in part because of the recent worldwide economic downturn, but also because of countless new apartments coming online this year and next year.
+It's now ( 2021) still pretty much a renters' market.
+Rentals have been under pressure the past five years or so, in part because of the recent government measures to cool the property market, but also because of countless new apartments coming online this year and the next few years.

 Yes.
 We've heard plenty of positive feedback about Allied Pickfords.
 Send them an email